 - Chiropractic Care – read about Frugal Granola’s experience.

-And if none of the above treatments work to completely resolve the problem, antibiotics might be necessary, although in my opinion (I'm not a Dr.!) and from many of the informed opinions of those I admire, that is the last resort, because of the damage it can do to your gut and the developing gut of your newborn, and because of the increased risk of a fungal infection like thrush.
-If you do have to take antibiotics, make sure you supplement with a very high quality probiotic and eat lots of yogurt and naturally fermented foods.
+And if none of the above treatments work to completely resolve the problem, a cycle of antibiotics may be necessary as a last resort.
+Use of antibiotics should be avoided/minimal due to the damage it can do to your gut and the developing gut of your newborn, and because of the increased risk of a fungal infection like thrush.
+If you do have to take antibiotics, make sure you supplement with a high quality probiotic and eat lots of yogurt and naturally fermented foods.

 Prevention and Treatment of Mastitis at Keeper of the Home